Kamaluddin Zafree: Finance

 Zafree has been playing a leading role in the introduction of an interest-free financial system in Bangladesh.
 He is one of the founding secretaries of the Islami Bank Bangladesh Ltd's Sharia Advisory Council.
 He is also the chairman of the Central Shariah Council for Islamic Insurance of Bangladesh.
 Zafree is serving as the chairman of numerous Sharia boards of Bangladeshi life insurance companies as well.
 Outside of Bangladesh, he was also the chairman of Al-Amin Commercial's Sharia board in Europe.

 Social activities

 Zafree was involved in an awareness campaign against AIDS, funded by the United Nations Fund for Population Activities as part of its intervention program involving religious leaders.

-Political career

-Zafree stood up as a Jamaat-e-Islami candidate for the Bhola-2 constituency in the 1991 Bangladeshi general election, reaching fourth place.
+Zafree founded and served as the principal of Jamea Quasemia Madrsah.

+He founded the Bangladesh Islami University in 2006 and serves as the chairman of its governing body.
+He is also the chairman of the Central Shariah Council for Islamic Insurance of Bangladesh.

+Views

 In 2005, at a seminar of Islamic scholars in Dhaka, Zafree and others denounced terrorism in the name of Islam and endorsed the BNP-led government's fight against it.